 In this article, we’ll help answer those questions.
 We’ll also take a closer look at what can affect hair growth and the steps you can take to improve the growth of your hair.

-Here’s a fascinating fact: You’re born with all the hair follicles you’ll ever have — around 5 million to be exact, according to the American Academy of Dermatology (AAD).
+Here’s a fascinating fact: You’re born with all the hair follicles you’ll ever have — including around

 Hair grows from a root at the bottom of a follicle under your skin.
 The blood in your scalp goes to the follicle and supplies oxygen and nutrients to the hair root, which helps your hair grow.

 As your hair grows, it will push through your skin and pass by an oil gland.
-According to the AAD, it’s the oil from this gland that makes your hair shiny and soft.
+It’s the oil from this gland that makes your hair shiny and soft.

-While genetics does play a role in maintaining healthy hair growth, several other factors also come into play.
+Genetics does play a role in maintaining healthy hair growth.
+However, several other factors also come into play.

-Although there’s no magical potion or remedy that will result in instant growth, there are steps you can take to help your hair grow.
+Although there’s no magical potion or remedy that will result in instant growth, there are steps you can take to help your hair grow and to prevent breakage.

-Let’s look at 10 steps that may help your hair grow faster and stronger.
+Let’s look at 15 tips that may help your hair grow faster and stronger.

 According to Dr. Lindsey Bordone, a dermatologist at ColumbiaDoctors and assistant professor of dermatology at Columbia University Medical Center, we can’t control everything that affects our hair growth.
 But there are things we can avoid that may cause impaired growth and increased shedding.